Program Overview

 DAY 1: DEPART FROM NEW YORK (JFK)

-DAYS 3–7: MOROGORO CULTURAL EXCHANGE & SERVICE PROJECTS
+DAYS 3–6: MOROGORO CULTURAL EXCHANGE & SERVICE PROJECTS

-DAY 8: MIKUMI NATIONAL PARK
+DAY 8: TARANGIRE NATIONAL PARK

-DAY 15: NGORONGORO CRATER
+DAY 9: NGORONGORO CRATER

 After an early breakfast, we will depart the lodge and and drive to Ngorongoro Crater, where the stunning ethereal blue-green vistas are simply breathtaking.
 The famous Crater is a World Heritage Site and situated at the eastern edge of the Serengeti.
 Though the views from above are beautiful, the real magic happens when you descend down into the world’s largest unbroken caldera, nearly three million years old and considered “Africa’s Garden of Eden.”
 It is a haven for thousands of wild game, including lions, elephants, wildebeests, zebras, rhino, Thomson’s gazelle, and buffalo.
 We will descend into the Crater for game viewing and drive among this unparalleled concentration of wildlife, including the highest density of both lions and overall predators in Africa, as well as the last of the remaining Black Rhino.

-DAY 16: HADZABE BUSHMAN TRIBE
+DAY 10: HADZABE BUSHMAN TRIBE

 This morning our guides will introduce us to the Hadzabe Bushman Tribe that inhabits the area.
 This is a hunter/gatherer tribe that lives much as they have since the Stone Age.
 They hunt for small game with homemade poison arrows and gather berries, nuts, and honey.
 They have no permanent home, preferring instead to make shelter of leaves and other bush each night.
 As human activities and agriculture have increased, their very existence is under constant threat.
 It is considered a very special privilege to have the opportunity to learn firsthand about their culture and lifestyle.
-Following our visit to the Hadzabe, we will meet the neighboring Datonga Tribe.
-This tribe is known for their many metalsmiths who trade with the Hadzabe, providing them with the arrows that they use to hunt as well as beautiful metal jewelry.

-DAY 17: ARUSHA > STONE TOWN
+DAY 13: ARUSHA > ZANZIBAR

 This morning we wave goodbye to the snowcapped peak of Kilimanjaro as we fly towards crystal clear waters that are more breathtaking than any others in Africa and possibly even the world!